-In addition to the symposium at the ERA-EDTA Congress, we presented new data from the recently completed phase 1 PK study in patients with severe renal impairment in an oral presentation titled, "Apabetalone (RVX-208) Impacts Key Biomarkers and Pathways Associated with Chronic Kidney Disease in Patients with Severe Renal Impairment."
+On June 5, 2017, at the European Renal Association - European Dialysis and Transplant Association (ERA-EDTA) Congress in Madrid, Spain, we presented new data from the recently completed phase 1 PK study in patients with severe renal impairment in an oral presentation titled, "Apabetalone (RVX-208) Impacts Key Biomarkers and Pathways Associated with Chronic Kidney Disease in Patients with Severe Renal Impairment."
 This presentation highlighted an upregulation of pathways known to be activated in CKD such as the inflammatory response, immune response, thrombosis, calcification and oxidative stress, in the renal impaired patients (stage 4 CKD) compared to controls.
 These pathways were robustly and highly significantly downregulated in the stage 4 CKD patients 12 hours after a single oral administration of apabetalone.
 Apabetalone treatment also downregulated the abundance of circulating CKD biomarkers involved in vascular inflammation, endothelial dysfunction, acute phase response, coagulation and vascular calcification.
+These findings expand our knowledge of CKD associated plasma proteins, and demonstrates apabatalone's impact on pathways linked to both renal disease and cardiovascular complications.
 Concurrently, we presented new data in two poster presentations at the ERA-EDTA Congress titled: Effects of Apabetalone (RVX-208) on Serum Albumin in Subjects with CVD, Diabetes and Chronic Kidney Disease; A Post-hoc Analysis of the ASSURE and SUSTAIN Clinical Trials and "Apabetalone, a Bromodomain and Extraterminal Protein Inhibitor, Decreases Key Factors in Vascular Calcification in vitro and in Clinical Trials".
 The data presented provides the rationale for our CKD program, with apabetalone, which is aimed at assessing the cardiovascular risk reducing potential, in addition to any improved kidney function, observed in prior Phase 2 trials.